RFA0608/QQS3C/README.md

 > ℹ️ Account for branch
 >
-> This branch is version of added C++ and Go server code, and separated encrypted controller to other computer.
+> This branch is version of added C++ and Go server code, and separate encrypted controller to other computer.

 ---